radlee/CapeTownGreen/instructions/first_function.md

 ## First function

 Write a function called `keyCodeName` in the `app.js` file.
-It takes in a [key code](https://docs.webplatform.org/wiki/dom/KeyboardEvent/keyCode) and returns the name of the key that was pressed.
+It takes in a key code and returns the name of the key that match the key code.

 It should support the up, down, left and right arrow key codes.
 It should return blank for all other key codes.